unnaim/adbHijacker/README.md

 3. At least **one previously paired RSA host key** in `/data/misc/adb/adb_keys`
 4. **Network reachability** to the ADB TCP port (default 5555)

-This is the normal state after a developer or forensic analyst enables wireless debugging and pairs a host.
-Malware (e.g., the Morpheus spyware family) has been observed automating the enabling of precisely this device state.

 ---

 ## Setup